EtHsu0/EtHsu0.github.io/index.md

 I am currently doing research in Machine Learning, but I am also excited about opportunities in other career options like Software Engineer, Hardware Engineer, and Quantitative Developer.
+In addition, I'm actively exploring interesting fields such as Quantum Computing and Robotics.

-This website will try to keep track of what I've been doing in College.
+This website will try to keep track of what I've been doing.
 You can find my web [Resume](/resume) here.
 I will be updating this frequently.
 Feel free to reach out to me!

 <!--